 Quite simply, Lev means "heart" in Hebrew.
 I like the one syllable sound of this name, unlike it's counterpart, the popular Levi.

 In Czech, Milena means "love, warmth and grace".
 A popular name in Slavic countries and in Italy, I'd love to see more of it here, or it's nickname, which is Mila.

-A common name in Wales that has been in use since the late nineteenth century, Carys means "love" in Welch.
+A common name in Wales that has been in use since the late nineteenth century, Carys means "love" in Welsh.

-In Spanish, Vida means "dearly loved" and "life" in Spanish—what a wonderful combination!
+In Spanish, Vida means "dearly loved" and "life"—what a wonderful combination!